 It only makes sense to use TF to read data, if your data is originally very clean and well-formated.
 If not, you may feel like writing a script to format your data, but then you’re almost writing a Python loader already!

-Think about it: it's a waste of time to write a Python script to transform from raw data to TF-friendly format,
+Think about it: it’s a waste of time to write a Python script to transform from some format to TF-friendly format,

 then a TF script to transform from this format to tensors.